proman2520/tableau-challenge/readme.md

 Satisfying the assignment requirements in Tableau was at times frustrating and difficult, but it is understood why Tableau is a powerful tool for visualization.
 The dataset had serious limitations given the incongruent metrics across time, but with enough creative vision, interesting conclusions from the data can be illustrated.

 Thank you for the time and consideration grading the assignment.
+I might add that this repository was more full, with the three datasets and a jupyter notebook, but GitHub kept timing out while I tried to commit.
+I suspected it might be from the large size of the files and had to remove the .csv files that I used.

 ~Andrew